 First, preheat toaster oven or conventional oven to 450F to cook your hash brown.
 Place hash brown directly on the rack for maximum crispiness.
 While the hash brown is baking, prep jalapeno ranch by mixing all of the above ingredients.
 Next, cook eggs [see below for my favorite technique] and toast your english muffin.
 Add cheese and assemble sandwich.
 Cut in half and dunk away!

 My Eggcellent Technique: I always make a faux-omelette for breakfast sandwiches.
 It has the fluffiness of scrambled eggs but, like an omelette, it stays together instead of crumbling all over your plate.
 Crack your egg(s) in a mug, whisk with a fork and, after whisking, add a teeny tiny splash of milk to the cup.
 I typically use coconut milk creamer and it works just as well as dairy!
 Next, prep a frying pan with a little oil and turn heat on to medium.
-Add you whisked egg to the pan and, once the egg starts to thicken fold it once or twice and flip.
+Once the pan is hot, add you whisked egg and once the egg starts to thicken, fold it once or twice and flip.
 Allow the other side to cook and flip again.
-You cant mess this up, even if the eggs start to separate or some breaks off, you can just fold it into a little tower of fluffy eggs and pile it on your sandwich.
+I keep scraping and folding until the eggs start to get super fluffy and tall, then switch it to low heat so they don't brown [I'm not a fan of browned eggs!
+Not evah!]
+You cant mess this up!
+Even if the eggs start to separate or some breaks off, you can just fold it into a little tower of fluffy eggs and pile it on your sandwich.
 This technique gives the egg the same fluffy height of restaurant egg sandwiches without microwaving [which, most places simply nuke the eggs] So yeah, super lengthy explanation for super easy eggs.
 Haha.

 That being said you can basically cook the eggs any which way you'd like [even with the microwave!] and pop em on this sandwich =) Ooh! and adding veggies to the eggs is brilliantly delicious too!
 The photo below has spinach and peppers folded into the eggs.
 Cooking for two?
 Just double the ingredients!
 Here is a quick snapshot of the brunch I made Paul and I this weekend.
 Its not a light breakfast but not super heavy either.
 Plus, it keeps me full forever.
 Love that!